IRS Data Retrieval and IRS Tax Transcript Instructions

 If you are unable to use the IRS Data Retrieval Tool you must request an IRS Transcript to verify your income.
 Please utilize the IRS Get Transcript service to download and print your transcript immediately.
-You must send a copy to the financial aid office.
+You must send a copy to the Office of Financial Aid.

 How the IRS Data Retrieval works: